punkave/jquery-bottomless/README.md

 like to append new pages of content to.
 It should be initially empty (if you are using the `now` option) or be prepopulated with the content of page 1 (this is the default).
 Currently the element must not have an internal scrollbar and should cause the height of the page to grow.

-### Required Option: `source`
+### Required Option: `url`

-`source` is the URL to fetch new "pages" from.
+`url` is the URL to fetch new "pages" from.
 The URL should return an HTML fragment containing one page's worth of content, based on the `page` parameter to the URL.
 Each retrieved fragment is appended to the element.
-The definition of "one page" is up to you but it ought to be at least a screenful. **Your source must return a 404 status cocde if a page beyond the last page is requested!**
+The definition of "one page" is up to you but it ought to be at least a screenful. **Your URL must return a 404 status code if a page beyond the last page is requested!**

 The first `page` is page 1.
 It is OK to return an empty page for page 1 if there is no content.